-Earlier this year I published my debut fantasy novel, Hollo.
+Earlier this year I published my debut fantasy novel, Hollo, as an editorial first edition.
 Also, I was traveling through Central and South America during that whole process of editing and publishing, and so, in my excitement, I have neglected to do much for this website for a time.

 When the e-book hit the retailer Smashwords I was given the opportunity to do an author interview, which was really fun, so I thought I’d share it here.

-Smashwords is probably the most convenient way to download the book, but it’s also free on Amazon to inspire people to review the work and share it as much as possible.
+Smashwords is probably the most convenient way to download the book, but it’s also on Amazon.

 Interview with Devon Michael

-The sensation of flying.
-When I’m really involved in the story and my ego is suspended enough that characters start borrowing my face to figure out how they feel about things.
-When I’m in public and I’m seen sitting in front of a page, mulling over the words and being asked why I look so intense, or murderous, or angry.
-Being able to answer that, no, none of those things, I’m simply trying to remember how to fly.
+When I’m so involved in the story that my ego just flat dissolves away.
+Those moments when characters borrow my face to figure out how they feel about things, and I don’t realize I’m doing it.
+Moments in public, sitting in front of a page, mulling over the words and being asked why I look so intense, or murderous, or angry.
+Being able to answer that, no, none of those things, just that a person in my head is having a very bad day.

 I think there is an element of entrapment involved in establishing a writing ‘desk’.
 Nothing is more frightening to a writer than a blank page, and nothing is more terrifying than completing that perfect writing space that we dream of.
 Because once we finally build that perfect place we have no more excuses to not sit down and write something.

 Writing has to be about writing, not about the place we can find the clarity to write.
-We can endeavor to find silence, or peace-of-mind in order to concentrate, but for most writers, that must come from yourself, not from your surroundings.
-There will always be reasons not to write.
-I think the most useful discipline to nurture is to write in spite of distraction, in spite of your silence not being absolute.
-If we allow ourselves to believe that the space we’re in determines our ability to write, we find ourselves hiding at our desks confronted by a blank page that is unwilling to make itself interesting.
+We can endeavor to find silence, or peace-of-mind in order to concentrate, but for me, it has to come from inside, not my surroundings.
+There’s always reasons not to write.
+So the most useful discipline I’ve nurtured is writing in spite of distraction, in spite of my silence not being absolute.
+If I allowed myself to believe that the space I’m in determines my ability to write, I’d be hiding at my desks confronted by a blank page unwilling to make itself interesting.

-It’s really hard to say who a favorite author is, as an author, because it’s more than just being a fan at that point.
-These are the people who struck such an intimate chord with you that they grabbed you by the ear and sat you down to work.
+I think it’s really hard to say who a favorite author is as a young author because it’s more than just being a fan at that point.
+These are the people who struck such an intimate chord with you that it actually sat you down to work.

 But my favorite author, if I’m really answering the question, might have to be the Poet/Philosopher David Whyte, simply because he’s the one on my list I have actually managed to meet in person, and who, arguably, impacted me in the most significant way.